 - Students apply to bespoke placement roles through our Placements Bank, we collate the applications and forward them to the employers for their selection.

-- The module is open to students of Art History, Creative Writing, Film Studies, English Literature, English Language and Linguistics, History & Cultures, Music, Philosophy and Theology & Religion.
+- The module is open to students of Art History, Creative Writing, Drama & Theatre Arts, Film Studies, English Literature, English Language and Linguistics, History & Cultures, Music, Philosophy and Theology & Religion.

 - We have also introduced an optional Confirmed Interview Scheme, giving employers an opportunity to provide specific encouragement and support to candidates from under-represented groups.